krolinventions/wanderlust/simplesim/results.md

 As we can see the distancePower doesn't really do much.
 We'll leave it at 1 for now.

-Improved stats from the simulation:
+## Improved stats from the simulation

 simulated area is 6372.79373587 m by 6372.79373587 m and contains 500 nodes sent 100 received 100 fraction 1.0